Koodikukkaro/Kendo-tournament-app/backend/server/README.md

   ```

 The first time it will take time to build and run.
 Every other time, it will take 2-3 minutes to setting up and 20-25 seconds to shutdown the containers.

-## Usage

-For usage, see the scripts in package.json.

-Once the server is running, you can use the following endpoints:

-### Routes

-GET /: Index (hello world!)

-GET /api-docs: Swagger API Documentation

-GET /api/match/:id: Retrieve match info
-POST /api/match: Create a match
-PUT /api/match/:id: Start a match or add points
-DELETE /api/match/:id: Remove a match

-## Technologies

-- Node.js
-- Express
-- MongoDB
-- Mongoose
-- TypeScript
-etc...

 ## Contributing